 Outdoor Lighting Safety

-- Main campus, including the School of Medicine and Skaggs School of Pharmacy
+- February 4 – Main campus buildings, including School of Medicine

 Safety Improvements